Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

 ___

-# 4. Converting onnx model to TensorRT engine (.trt or .engine)
+# 4. Converting ONNX model to TensorRT engine (.trt or .engine)